 Average Surgical Tech Salaries in San Diego

-According to the Department of Labor Statistics, the median income for a Surgical Technologist is $39,400 a year, but you may be able to earn as much as $55,000 depending on your education qualifications and on-the-job experience.
+According to the Department of Labor Statistics, the median income for a Surgical Technologist in San Diego is $54,050 per year.
 California in general and southern California more specifically, employs some of the highest paid Surgical Technologists in the nation.
+(Figures courtesy of the U.S. Department of Labor’s Occupational Employment & Wages database.)

 To become a Certified Surgical Technologist (CST) you must pass the National Certification Exam.
 This is a multiple choice test that is moderated by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 The certification lasts for 4 years, then you must renew to stay current.